 The remarkable skyline of The Bund, the cosy Old French Concession and an incredibly vivid art scene are only some of the things that characterize this Chinese metropolis.
 Shanghai is a popular destination for tourists, business travellers, backpackers and…everyone else, really!
-Shanghai is a true treasure chest, and we’ve created this guide to help you navigate among the many Shanghai attractions.
+Shanghai is a true treasure chest, and we’ve created this guide to help you navigate among the many Shanghai attractions and all the quirky things to do in Shanghai.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.